-It’s white vinegar that can help keep everything hygienically clean – the key is to dilute it with water and any other natural extracts or essential oils to add a lovely scent.
+It’s white vinegar that can help keep everything hygienically clean – and the key is to dilute it with water and any other natural extracts or essential oils of your choice to add a lovely scent.

 'Vinegar is made from acetic acid,' says Lucy Searle, Global Editor in Chief for Homes & Gardens.
 'So this makes it a natural disinfectant for so many germs including salmonella and E Coli.
 It can be great for some kitchen surfaces and appliances, as well as in the bathroom.

 Here are our top cleaning tips for using vinegar to get a sparkle back in your home.

-1. Clean windows with vinegar
+1. The windows

 Our windows can look really dirty really quickly but all they need is a homemade vinegar and water solution to get them sparkling in no time.

 'Using a sponge, wet (but don’t drench) the window with the DIY window cleaner solution and rub the dirt away, being sure to keep the solution from touching the window frames,' she advises.
-'Next, wet the squeegee and starting at an upper corner, draw it down in a straight stroke.
+'Next, wet a squeegee and starting at an upper corner, draw it down in a straight stroke.
 Return to the top and repeat, slightly overlapping the first stroke.
 After each stroke, wipe the rubber edge of the squeegee with a sponge or lint-free cloth.
 Finish by pulling the squeegee across the bottom of the window, and dry the sill with a sponge or cloth.'

-Take your equal parts vinegar and water solution and mop away.
+Take your equal parts vinegar and water solution and mop.
 It not only lifts off grease and dirt but the diluted solution stops the floor from being damaged by the acid of the vinegar.
-For her go-to kitchen cleaner, TV presenter Denise Wild fills a spray bottle with about 50% vinegar, 30% water and 20% lemon juice.
+For her go-to kitchen cleaner, TV presenter Denise Wild fills a spray bottle with about 50 percent vinegar, 30 percent water and 20 percent lemon juice.
 'Then I add eucalyptus oil (for the smell) and tea tree oil (because it’s antibacterial),' she says.

-5. Clean a kitchen sink with vinegar
+5. The kitchen sink

-6. Clean kettles and coffee makers with vinegar
+6. Kettles and coffee makers

 To get rid of that horrible limescale inside your tea kettle or coffee maker, pour the water and vinegar solution directly into the appliance or water reservoir.
 Boil the kettle or run it through the coffee maker, followed by a few water-only run-throughs to rinse the taste and odor away.
 If you’re cleaning a humidifier, a vinegar solution can get rid of buildup in the tank in the same way.

 A word of warning: check the manufacturer's instructions before cleaning a coffee maker with vinegar – they may advise against it, in which case, take heed.

-7. Clean pots and pans with vinegar
+7. Pots and pans

-8. Clean food processors and blenders with vinegar
+8. Food processors and blenders

 Want to clean a blender?
 Blitz your diluted vinegar and water solution in the food processor or blender then wash as normal.

-9. Clean plastic chopping boards with vinegar
+9. Plastic chopping boards

 This is one area where you really need to be ultra-hygienic to prevent cross-contamination of raw meats.
 Once you’re finished prepping the evening meal, disinfect it in your water and vinegar solution then wash in soapy hot water.

 It’s so annoying when the glassware gets all cloudy.
-This is often caused by hard water, so to combat this, soak them in the sink with some non-diluted white vinegar for a few minutes then wash as normal.
+This is often caused by hard water, so to combat this, soak them in the sink with some non-diluted white vinegar for a few minutes then wash them as normal.

-12. Clean a refrigerator and freezer with vinegar
+12. The refrigerator and freezer

 Have a good sort out by using up any food that’s near its use-by date and give the refrigerator and freezer a thorough clean with your diluted water and vinegar solution.

-To clean your bathtub with vinegar, simply mix it with warm water and begin scrubbing the surface of your problem area.
+To clean a bathtub with vinegar, simply mix it with warm water and begin scrubbing the surface of your problem area.
 If the stain persists, mix vinegar and baking soda and let sit for a few minutes before vigorously scrubbing.

 What should you never clean with vinegar?